-The United States Food and Drug Administration, the FDA, reviews and approves new prescription drugs and medical devices before companies can put them on the market.
+The United States Food and Drug Administration, known as the FDA, reviews and approves new prescription drugs and medical devices before companies can put them on the market.
 The FDA’s Center for Drug Evaluation and Research (CDER) is responsible for ensuring that drugs sold in the U.S. are both safe and effective.

 The Food and Drug Administration’s process for approving generic drugs is a bit different.
 Generic drug manufacturers do not need to repeat the same clinical trials conducted for the brand-name drug that they are replicating.
-The company submits an abbreviated New Drug Application (NDA) that contains the same steps as an NDA without the initial animal and human laboratory tests.
+The company submits an abbreviated NDA that contains many of the same steps but without as many initial laboratory tests.

 Instead, generic drug manufacturers must prove that the drug is essentially the same as the brand-name drug.
 This includes verifying that the ingredients are as effective in treating the illness or condition as the brand-name drug is and that the generic drug produces the same reaction in the human body.
 After approval, generic drug manufacturers often still have to find a way around brand-name companies’ patents.

 Drug patents can make it difficult for generic drugs to make it to market.
 While generic-drug companies are allowed to work on drugs for FDA approval before the brand-name patent expires, the brand-name company has the legal advantage and therefore massive control over price in the market.

-Generic-drug manufacturers are required to notify the patent holder if they are challenging the existing patent; this includes claims that the patent is not valid or that the generic drug does not infringe on the brand patent.
-If courts determine that the generic-drug infringes on the brand-names patent, the FDA cannot approve the generic drug for at least 30 months.
+Generic drug manufacturers are required to notify the patent holder if they are challenging the existing patent; this includes claims that the patent is not valid or the generic drug does not infringe on the brand patent.
+If courts determine that the generic drug does infringe on a patent, the FDA cannot approve the generic drug for at least 30 months.
 Current U.S. drug patents are valid for 20 years from the date the application is filed.
 This makes it difficult for generic drugs to make it to market.